pierreavizou/universal-routed-flux-demo/README.md

 # Universal Flux example with React and React-Router

-The code in this repo is intended for people who want to get started building universal flux applications, with modern and exciting technologies such as Reactjs, React Router and es6.
+The code in this repo is intended for people who want to get started building universal flux applications, with modern and exciting technologies such as [React](https://facebook.github.io/react/), [React Router](https://github.com/rackt/react-router/) and [es6](https://github.com/ericdouglas/ES6-Learning).

-It consists of an example Todo Application built with flux and inspired by the Facebook Flux tutorial.
+It consists of an example Todo Application built with flux and inspired by the [Facebook Flux tutorial](https://facebook.github.io/flux/docs/todo-list.html).

 The app has been rewritten to be fully universal (or ~~isomorphic~~), use es6, React Router, have a log component and provide asynchronous server communication.